 Science Communication, Laboratory Skills, Experiential Learning and Knowledge Transfer

-Students in all Honours Programs are required to complete a minimum of 6 units from Course List A. Please note the specific requirements in the two specializations.
+Students in all Honours Programs are required to complete a minimum of 6 units from Course List A. Please note the specific requirements in the specializations.

 Students in all Honours Programs are required to complete a minimum of 3 units from Course List B. Please note the specific requirements in the two specializations.